ReturnNefe/OITool/README.md

 ## Background

-OITool started with a recommendation originally posted by a friend in a online-group, who is an OIer.
+OITool started with a suggestion originally made by a friend in a online-group, who is an OIer.
 He didn't feel very comfortable when using the judger on the editor he used.
 So he asked me if I could implement this on the IDE I had made.
 (In fact, That IDE already has this feature, but, it is no longer maintained)

 Then I had an idea.
 Could I made a independent tool for OIers?
 It doesn't depend on any editor or IDE, and it allow users to load plugins freely so that it can do many things.
-This specification started as a result of that.
+This tool started as a result of that.

 ## Features